brettpthomas/humanization/README.md

 In the QC portal, we include that content (as compiled HTML, not Markdown) with the tag `{% humanization 'ngs.exome_capture' %}`
 (Though note that the specific method for including content will vary across portals.)

+#### Editing content

+You can edit content locally, where there is a webpage that will display content locally.
+But since this is just Markdown, it will usually be easiest just to edit this directly in GitHub.

 #### Some notes on the actual content

 - Links, bold, italic, etc. are allowed and encouraged - makes it much easier to read